 What are the safest stocks for retirement?

-The safest retirement stocks are large-cap companies with high stability scores, strong balance sheets, and sustainable dividends.
-Our list requires stability scores in the top quartile and strong quality fundamentals to identify these stocks.
+The safest retirement stocks are large-cap companies with high low volatility scores, strong balance sheets, and sustainable dividends.
+Our list requires low volatility scores in the top quartile and strong quality fundamentals to identify these stocks.

 How many stocks should a retiree own?